Bikram yoga is a type of yoga that involves a sequence of set poses and is usually done in a hot room at or above body temperature.

 Credit: Visionsi | Shutterstock

-Bikram yoga, often called "hot yoga," is a form of yoga popularized by Bikram Choudhury in the 1970s in California.
-Bikram yoga instructors go through a nine-week training program in which they learn a set practice and dialogue.
+Bikram yoga is a form of yoga popularized by Bikram Choudhury in the 1970s in California.
+The patented practice involves repeating the same 26 poses in set cycles over a 90-minute class.
+Bikram yoga instructors go through a nine-week training program in which they learn the set practice and dialogue.
 Currently, there are more than 1,650 Bikram studios around the world.

-However, the practice does have some potential dangers.
-The profuse sweating involved in Bikram yoga can lead to dehydration if practitioners don't drink enough water.
+Bikram yoga does have some potential dangers.
+The profuse sweating involved in the practice can lead to dehydration if practitioners don't drink enough water.
 A 2012 study in the British Medical Journal Case Reports described a woman who developed seizures and went into a coma after losing so much salt through profuse sweating in a Bikram yoga class.
-And the increased flexibility can actually be a bad thing, because it can make practitioners prone to overstretching that can facilitate strains and sprains, according to "The Science of Yoga: The Risks and the Rewards," (Simon & Schuster, 2012).
+And the increased flexibility can actually be a bad thing, because it can make practitioners prone to overstretching that can facilitate strains and sprains, wrote William J. Broad in "The Science of Yoga: The Risks and the Rewards" (Simon & Schuster, 2012).

-Hot yoga can also worsen the symptoms of multiple sclerosis, and people with high blood pressure, diabetes, or heart conditions should also steer clear, experts say.
+Hot yoga can also worsen the symptoms of multiple sclerosis, and people with high blood pressure, diabetes or heart conditions should also avoid it, experts say.

 Generally, if someone starts feeling nauseated, dizzy or otherwise ill during a Bikram yoga class, it's a good idea to have some water and take a break.